North Adelaide Grammar School: George Newman

 In mid-1898 Newman was charged with indecent assault against a 14-year-old student in late 1897.
 The case came before the Supreme Court; Newman was defended by J. H. Symon Q.C., who demonstrated that the boy was unable to recall dates of the alleged incidents, or even of the date the school broke up.
 The judge, Mr. Justice Bundey, directed the jury to acquit.
 Around the same time he was declared bankrupt; he blamed impatience of creditors.
 That was the last year the school operated.
 Newman was the author of a large number of educational booklets.

+Thanks to the generosity of J. H. Angas, the (Presbyterian) Rev. W. Lockhart Morton was able to purchase the college as a Bible training college for young ladies; "Hope Lodge", the college he conducted in Belair, became the Bible college for young men.